sreedevnair/Calories-Burnt-During-Exercise-Prediction/README.md

-# Predicting Medical Insurance Cost
+# Predicting Calories Burnt During Exercise

 In this project, we will try to predict the calories burnt by a person after doing some physical exercises.